andreluzz/cas-xog/README.md

 ```

 ### Sub tag `link`
-Used to read only the selected links inside a section tag from the menu
+Used to read only the selected links inside a section tag from the menu.

 | Attribute | Description | Required |
 | ------ | ------ | ------ |